crazy-max/CwsCrypto/README.md

 ## About

-PHP class for password hashing with two different encryption methods.
+PHP class for password hashing with multi encryption methods.

 ## Overview